Cory Nelms

-Cory Nelms (born February 27, 1988) is a former American football cornerback who played in the National Football League (NFL).
-He played college football at the University of Miami and attended Neptune High School in Neptune Township, New Jersey.
-He was a member of the San Francisco 49ers and Oakland Raiders.
+Cory Nelms (born February 27, 1988) is an American former professional football cornerback who played for the Oakland Raiders of the National Football League (NFL).
+He played college football at the University of Miami.
+He was also a member of the San Francisco 49ers.

-Early years
+Early life

-Nelms participated in football and track and field for the Neptune High School Scarlet Fliers.
+Nelms participated in football and track and field at Neptune High School in Neptune Township, New Jersey.

-On the football field, Nelms was a 2005 PrepStar Preseason All-American and earned All-Region honors, while in track he won six NJSIAA state championships.
-He was also the runner-up in the 60m hurdles at the 2005 National Scholastic Indoor Championships and earned the 2006 National Scholastic Indoor Championship in the 60m hurdles.
-Nelms was also a member of the National Honor Society.

 College career

 Nelms played for the Miami Hurricanes from 2007 to 2010.
 He was also a member of the Hurricanes' track and field team.
+Nelms won the 2009 ACC Indoor Championship in the 60m hurdles and the 2010 ACC Outdoor Championship in the 110m hurdles.